-Lesley Willard is a lecturer in the Department of Radio-TV-Film at the University of Texas at Austin.
-Her research and teaching interests include fan studies, platform studies, industry studies, and work studies; in all of these arenas, she focuses on labor and professionalization.
+Lesley Willard is a lecturer and the Internship Director of the Department of Radio-Television-Film at the University of Texas at Austin.
+Her research and teaching interests include digital platforms, media audiences, and media industries; in all of these fields, she focuses on labor and professionalization.
 She completed her Ph.D. in media studies here at UT Austin, where she served as a teaching assistant and assistant instructor for RTF courses.
 In 2017, she was recognized as UT Austin’s top teaching assistant, receiving the William S. Livingstone Outstanding Graduate Student Teaching Assistant award.
 She has also taught at the Osher Lifelong Learning Institute (OLLI) and Salt Lake Community College (SLCC).

-In addition to her teaching, she is a research fellow with and the Assistant Director of Moody’s new Center for Entertainment and Media Industries (CEMI).
-She is also a co-founder and organizer of the annual Fan Studies Network-North America (FSN-NA) conference.
+In addition to her teaching, she is the Program Director of Moody’s new Center for Entertainment and Media Industries (CEMI), where she previously served as a research fellow.
+She is also a co-founder of the annual Fan Studies Network-North America (FSN-NA) conference as well as a steering committee member of the Society of Cinema and Media Studies (SCMS)’s Fan and Audience Studies Scholarly Interest Group.
 Previously, she has coordinated the Flow Conference and UT’s Women & Gender Studies Emerging Scholarship Conference.
-She has served in an editorial capacity with Big Data & Society, The Velvet Light Trap, and Flow: A Critical Forum on Television and Media Culture.
-She has also served as the Director of UT’s Queer Graduate Student Alliance (QGSA) and the Graduate Student Representative for the Fan and Audience Studies Scholarly Interest Group for the Society of Cinema and Media Studies (SCMS).
+She has also served in an editorial capacity with Big Data & Society, The Velvet Light Trap, and Flow: A Critical Forum on Television and Media Culture.
+She has also served as the Director of UT’s Queer Graduate Student Alliance (QGSA) and an ex-officio member of UT Austin’s LGBTQ+ Access, Equity, and Inclusion (Q+AEI) Faculty Council.

 Ph.D. in Media Studies, University of Texas at Austin